-My local electrical utility has, for a number of years, for many historical reasons, experienced periodic trouble meeting the demands placed upon the electricity network.
-This has led to a number of equipment failures; most of my equipment is behind some form of UPS, but most UPSes are designed to bridge less than five minutes of electrical outage, and not the two-hour periods of our current regime of load shedding.
+Power cuts have become a common occurrence around here, under the glamorous title of “load-shedding“.
+The local electrical utility has, for some years, and for many historical reasons, experienced periodic trouble meeting the demands placed upon the electricity network.
+It doesn’t happen all that often, but when it does, my area tends to go dark for about two hours, once or twice a day.
+This has led to a number of equipment failures; most of my equipment is behind some form of UPS, but most UPSes are designed to bridge less than five minutes of electrical outage, and not two hours.

-So, I needed something a little more beefy.
+So, I needed something a little more beefy for all my networking and storage equipment.
 Lockdown project!

 - A battery management system (BMS).
 This BMS handles the chosen 4S/12V configuration, has very large heat sinks, and is adjustable via Bluetooth.
 Having an adjustable configuration was important: I wanted to adjust the maximum and minimum battery voltages in order to prolong battery life as long as possible.
 (I also got the RS485 UART adapter, which now reads the BMS state for Prometheus/Grafana.)